 Talent setting the stirrer to 300 revolutions per minute and placing the flask to stir.

-Then, use a rotary evaporator at 60 degrees Celsius and 30 bar pressure to dry the sample for 40 minutes [1].
+Then, use a rotary evaporator at 60 degrees Celsius and 30 mbar pressure to dry the sample for 40 minutes [1].
 Begin by increasing the temperature and then slowly lowering the pressure from around 200 bar to prevent foaming [2].

 Talent loading the flask into the rotary evaporator.